Quantum Polymorphisms and the Complexity of Quantum Constraint Satisfaction: Intermezzo: Contextuality and bifurcations

 \section{Intermezzo: Contextuality and bifurcations}

-In this section, we present a general result on the emergence of a certain non-orthogonality structure in any contextual quantum homomorphism.
-While in the current work we shall only use this result to analyse quantum polymorphisms of odd cycles (see~\Cref{sec_non_oracular}), we believe this result will be useful in a broader setting.
+In this section, we present a general result on the emergence of a certain non-orthogonality pattern in any contextual quantum homomorphism.
+In later sections, we will use this result to analyse the quantum polymorphism minions of odd cycles and the Siggers digraph.
+We believe that the same ideas can be applied in a broader setting to prove non-contextuality of quantum polymorphisms (and, in particular, the existence of commutativity gadgets).